 autism, complex syntax, language impairment, SLI, syntactic development

 Includes bibliographical references (pages 44-47).

 Copyright 2010 Sarah Ann McConnell

 McConnell, Sarah Ann.
-"Sentence complexity in children with autism and specific language impairment." thesis, University of Iowa, 2010.
+"Sentence complexity in children with autism and specific language impairment."
+MA (Master of Arts) thesis, University of Iowa, 2010.